-This allows potential prospects you are not already connected with to see your posts but also to engage with them, this also presents the perfect opportunity to connect and or start a conversation with them.
+This allows potential prospects you are not already connected with to not only see your posts but also engage with them.
+And it gives you the perfect opportunity to connect and/or start a conversation with them.

 What’s the takeaway?

-10. Endorsed You
+10. Endorsed you

 One of the best ways to get endorsements is to give them.

-11. You Received a Recommendation
+11. You received a recommendation

-Recommendations on LinkedIn are like gold.
-These are written testimonials from previous clients, business partners or peers and they can have a huge impact in building your credibility and authority on LinkedIn.
+These are written testimonials from previous clients, business partners or peers.
+They can have a huge positive impact on your credibility and authority on LinkedIn.

-You can also look at this as an opportunity to leverage the network of the recommender, as they may be happy to introduce you to others within their network, when appropriate.
+You can also look at it as an opportunity to leverage the network of the recommender as they may be happy to introduce you to others within their network.

-12. They Were Mentioned in the News
+12. They were mentioned in the news

-Reach out to them mentioning you saw them mentioned in the news (include where you saw them mentioned and include a link when possible.
+Reach out to that person, letting them know you saw them in the news.
+Tell them where you saw them mentioned, and include a link when possible.

-13. Their Company was Mentioned in the News
+13. Their company was mentioned in the news

-14. They’ve Published an Article on LinkedIn
+14. They’ve published an article on LinkedIn

 People like to be acknowledged for the content they create and share, so this presents a fantastic engagement opportunity.

-When a potential prospect posts a LinkedIn Publisher post you can engage with them by commenting on it, or sharing it, if it’s relevant to your network.
+When a potential prospect posts a LinkedIn Publisher article, you can engage with them by commenting on it or sharing it if it’s relevant to your network.

 15. They’ve posted a status update on LinkedIn